CortexIntelligentAutomation/docs/content/en/docs/2025.9/Guides/user-guides/user-interfaces/gateway/Admin/Authorisation.md

   * For [OIDC Authentication][], the Provider's display name and groups in a hierarchical tree.

 * `Type` identifies the type of object for that row.
-* `Admin` and `Studio` are roles that can be assigned and contain checkboxes to indicated which object has access to which role.
+* `Admin` and `Studio` are roles that can be assigned and contain checkboxes to indicate which object has access to which role.

   * Admin – provides access to administrative functions within {{% ctx %}} Gateway, including the ability to set user roles and permissions, import and export flows, creation and management of packages, etc.
   * Studio – provides access to set the permissions to view and/or edit any flow in the Flow Editor.

-    * View permissions allow users to view and execute flows in the Flow Editor.
-    * Edit permissions allow users to view, execute, create, edit, delete and commit flows.

   Both the `Admin` and `Studio` roles may be assigned to a single group or groups of groups, to provide access to both the administrative functions in {{% ctx %}} Gateway and flows in the Flow Editor.